liamchambers9/liamchambers9/README.md

 I'm using GitHub as a digital portfolio to showcase my personal projects and coursework.
 - 🔭 I’m currently working on portswigger offensive security labs
 - 🌱 I’m learning Python to automate complex workflows
-- 💬 Ask me about my journey I'd love to share what I'm planning for the future
+- 💬 Ask me about my journey so far, I'd love to share what I'm planning for the future

 [LinkedIn profile](https://www.linkedin.com/in/liamchambers/) for professional work experience and education.
 <!--